 It was still day light so I travelled another few kilometres.
 From the Pack Horse I retraced my steps back along the road to rejoin The Way which after about a further 400m turned sharp right in an Easterly direction from the road.
-I followed this path beside a wood and a reservoir where geese were settling for the night for a further 2 - 2 1/2 km.
+I followed this path beside a wood and a reservoir where geese were settling for the night, walking for a further 2 - 2 1/2 km.
 It was starting to get dark, I thought it may be prudent to find somewhere to pitch my tent.
 I felt uncomfortable about pitching my tent near the water so moved up a track away from The Way and pitched my tent in the dark on a flat piece of ground next to a wall.
 It was not perfect but good enough for what I wanted, time approx 2040.

 I had been on the move about 13 hours, with my 2 hour rest at Pete's White House I had been walking less than 11 hours and covered about another 34km, I felt really pleased with myself.

 Follow link to previous - Day 2 Grid SK 097 940 to Great Western PH

 Follow link to next - Day 4 Grid SD 967 334 to Gargrave